apizzimenti/posts/info/about.md

 ### Hi there
 I'm Anthony, and I do web, software, and mobile development.
 I'll go into my work later, so for now I'll tell you about myself.
-I'm a comp sci student currently working at the University of Iowa ITS.
+I'm a comp sci student at West Senior High in Iowa City currently working at the University of Iowa ITS.
 I love hockey, people, math, code, and (especially) food.

 ### Work
 I love what I do and I try to enjoy every day no matter the challenges.
 The best part is that I actually learn something